All Products

 -

-Displays the governance health score, the trend of issues that require governance, and specific governance issues for the current table.
-If the table has issues that require governance, you can quickly resolve them.
+Shows the current table’s governance health score, trend of issues requiring governance, and specific governance items.
+If governance issues exist, you can quickly address them.

 View data health